Question marks on craft paper

 Purpose of Asking Questions During the Interview

 Along with the statements you include in your MBA interview, there is a lot of value in asking questions during your interview, as they serve as tools for the admissions committee to further distinguish applicants from one another.
-Without the interview, applying for an MBA would be much less personal, and business schools would miss out on good candidates because they appeared differently on paper.

 The simple gesture of asking your interviewer questions might be enough to boost your chances of acceptance.
 As said previously, by asking questions, you exhibit that you identify the interview and your MBA application as the opportunities they are, chances to prove that you fit the bill of a motivated professional.